To Grandmother's House We Go: Cast

 Andrea Barber and Candace Cameron cameo as audience members.

-Release
+Production

 To Grandmother's House We Go was filmed in Vancouver, British Columbia, Canada.
+The production company visited Vancouver in March 1992 to scout locations for the film.
+Filming was set to begin in May 1992.
+While filming, the twins had Adria Later as their on-set acting and dialogue coach.
+To Grandmother's House We Go marked the first time the Olsens had to memorize dialogue, on Full House they would just be fed the lines.

 The carnival scenes were filmed in Edgemont Village, a neighborhood in North Vancouver, British Columbia, Canada.
 It debuted in the United States on December 6, 1992.